powerhome/playbook/playbook-website/app/views/pages/getting_started_partials/_rails_getting_started.md

 #### Add Font Awesome

-Playbook ships with font awesome but you’ll need to include it in your application
+Playbook ships with font awesome but you’ll need to include it in your application.

 ```js
 //= require regular-min.js